Exploring the Wild Beauty of Il-Blata tal-Melh

 • Parking available: average size car park

 You should find a path from the car park that goes down and follow it.
 It is steep and slippery down there.
-Take your time and be careful.
-I chose to walk down the way, but I saw some people walking on a parallel path.
-I didn’t try it, but it looks more challenging.
+I saw some people walking on a parallel path above, but it looked more challenging.

 Cliffs at the Start of the Hike